GPU Artifacting Examples, How to Test, and Fixes

 Test the GPU in another system

-If you can, try your GPU in a different computer.
-This can help you figure out if the problem is really with the GPU or something else in your system.
+Try your GPU in a different computer to see if the problem is just with the GPU or something else in your computer.

 Change the thermal paste

-Thermal paste helps keep your GPU cool, but it can dry out over time.
-Putting on fresh paste can help, but if you’re not sure how to do it, you might want to ask for help.
+Over time, thermal paste that helps cool your GPU can dry up.
+Putting on new, good-quality thermal paste can help with heat issues and might fix the artifacting.
+If you’re not sure how to do it, you might want to get some help from a professional.

 GPU Thermal Paste